-Pass Access course with overall mark in the range 60 including 60 in all level 3 modules.
+Pass Access course with overall mark of 60 including 60 in all level 3 modules.

-You must satisfy the General Entrance Requirements for admission to a first degree course and hold GCSE passes in English Language and Mathematics at Grade C (or grade 4) or above (or equivalent).
+You must satisfy the General Entrance requirements for admission to a first degree course and hold GCSE passes in English Language and Mathematics at Grade C (Grade 4) or above.

 English language requirements for international applicants